ashutosh44ks/large-sheet-convertor/README.md

 ## Generate Sample CSV

-- To generate a sample CSV file, use the Python script `src/lib/csv-gen.py`
+To generate a sample CSV file:

+- Use the Python script at `src/lib/csv-gen.py`.
-- There is a sample file already present with 10,000 rows at `src/lib/books.csv`
+- A sample CSV with 10,000 rows is available at `src/lib/books.csv`.
+- You can also upload your own CSV file.
+Ensure it follows this format:
+    ```
+    title,author,genre,publishedYear,isbn
+    ```

 ## Getting Started